leeb003/shwcp/readme.txt

 management.

 == Changelog ==
+= 3.1.6 =
+* Fixed bug when adding new entry could not go directly to entry to edit
+* Changed add/edit modal to disallow outside clicks when open

 = 3.1.5 =
 * Fixed bug where database ordering for form integration was not sending
 * results to the correct database when non-default used.